Companion Planting Checker

 How to Use This Tool:

-- Move Close-neighbor strictness from relaxed to strict when the bed is crowded, containers are small, disease has been a recent problem, or the plants will share roots for most of the season.
+- Adjust Close-neighbor strictness toward strict when the bed is crowded, disease has appeared recently, containers are small, or plants will share roots for most of the season.

 Interpreting Results:

-The strongest warning in the summary should get attention first.
-Separate first means at least one pair is better moved to another bed, container, or season.
-Rework layout means the crops may still work if spacing, water, or placement changes.
-Use spacing care points to a lower-risk watch item.
-No major flags only means the current screen did not find a listed conflict.
+The summary badge is a triage signal, not a full garden plan.
+Separate first means at least one pair should move to another bed, container, row block, or season.
+Rework layout means the plan may still work after spacing, rotation, or water changes.
+Use spacing care points to context-sensitive watch items.
+No major flags means no listed conflict was found for the recognized crop set.

 |---|---|---|